egonw/cdkbook/stereo.md

 ## Tetrahedral chirality

-The `tetrahedral chirality` describes the geometry around four-coordinate atoms.
+The <a name="tp5">tetrahedral chirality</a> describes the geometry around four-coordinate atoms.
 For example, consider methane.
 It has five atoms, connected with four bonds.
 For the 3D geometry, a four-coordinate carbon gives a tetrahedral structure with the four atoms connected to the atoms at the four corners and a